dan-nha/dgtd/README.md

 ## Documentation
-You will mostly find the motivation for certain design choices documented in this code.
-If reasonable, I will abstain from descriptions of what methods are supposed to do as the names and the code should be fairly verbose in this regard.
-I will rather give an explanation why this method exists and give some context.
+I rather give some motivation for certain design choices, and the context of certain methods than describe what a part of code is doing.
+In this regard, I hope the given names and the implementation to be verbose enough to be able to abstain from lengthy documentation.
+This might not always be possible though.

 To build the documentation go to the `doc` directory and type the following command.